Iron486/Iron486/README.md

 I accomplished tasks regarding classification of real world images, regression, clustering and Natural Language Processing.

-Moreover, I tried to apply my domain knowledge in geoscience to solve some Data Science tasks, using regression analysis.
+Moreover, I tried to apply my domain knowledge in geoscience to solve some Data Science tasks, using regression analysis and statistical tests.